Want to prevent absenteeism in your organisation? Knowledge is power!

 Data-driven decision-making is of immeasurable importance.
 "It's also a fundamental part of our philosophy," added Eva.
 "Our My WellRi - a science-based quantitative assessment you can use to measure employee wellbeing at work and at home - is an excellent example.
 In designing this holistic wellbeing audit, we worked closely with The VIGOR Unit.
 We both firmly believe in the power of such evidence-based tools to get an accurate view of wellbeing in the workplace.
 The questions have been drawn up according to the statutory requirements for assessing psychosocial risk.
 But we have taken things a step further and have included all key factors in our assessment.
 For example, resilience and how employees spend their time outside of work.
 Afterwards, it's all about using the data from the surveys to take meaningful action.
 In this sense, recurrent assessments are just the beginning.
 Equally important: be sure to involve your staff in the results and draw up an action plan together.
 Otherwise, they'll feel like the survey was a waste of their time.
 And that, of course, can have a negative effect on the whole wellbeing policy and future initiatives."

 Want to find out more about quantitative and qualitative assessments to identify the needs of your employees?
-Go to the Scan & Assess page.
+Go to the audit & strategy page.